 9.1.4 Coordinator / Lead Nurse / Nurse Team Leader or similar

-From 06/01/2020 hourly rate of $36.39

-From 01/09/2020 hourly rate of $37.12
+\

-From 01/02/2021 hourly rate of $38.25
+From 1 July 2023: hourly rate of $44.58

 This rate applies only to a Registered Nurse/Practice Nurse/Midwife appointed as a Co-ordinator / Lead Nurse / Nurse Team Leader or similar in a workplace employing three or more fulltime equivalent Registered Nurses/Practice Nurses/Midwives, to carry out supervision, management and co-ordination duties additional to normal registered nursing/practice nursing/midwifery duties (as defined in the relevant job description).
 For the purpose of this sub clause a fulltime Registered Nurse/Practice Nurse/Midwife is a Registered Nurse/Practice Nurse/Midwife who normally works not less than 35 hours per week.

 This rate only applies where an employee is formally appointed in writing, by the employer, to the position.

 Note: This rate was introduced to the 2018 collective agreement and replaces the previous supplementary payment paid to employees appointed as coordinators.
 An employee appointed as a coordinator prior to the commencement of this agreement, who received an hourly rate plus a supplementary payment, shall instead receive an hourly rate, which shall either be this hourly rate, or the total of their former hourly rate and former supplementary payment, whichever is the higher.

+9.1.5 Health care assistants